sumbach/lkitching.github.io/_clojure_jvm/08_compiling_clojure.md

 ## Clojure uberjars

-Now we can create Java entrypoints for our Clojure applications, we can create 'fat' JARs by including the Clojure JARs along with the application source files and any compiled classes.
+Now that we can create Java entrypoints for our Clojure applications, we can create 'fat' JARs by including the Clojure JARs along with the application source files and any compiled classes.
 As before, we need to define a manifest file which specifies the main class

 **manifest.mf**